DZakh/rescript-schema/README_V4.md

 // Ok("Goodbye World!")
 ```

-The `defaulted` augments a struct to add transformation logic for default values, which are applied when the input is undefined.
+The `default` augments a struct to add transformation logic for default values, which are applied when the input is undefined.

 #### **`S.describe`**